 - applications for research involving access to biometric of forensic data

 - other matters relating to the management, operation and use of biometric or forensic data

-, which explain the remit and operation of the group.
+which incorporates the Terms of Reference, Working Protocol and explains the remit and operation of the group.

 The Code of Practice provides guidance on the establishment, management and activity of the BFEG.

 The information summarises good practice set out by: